Karamuft/qCS/README.md

 		* `sudo chmod -R a+r+w+x qCS_x-x/`
 		* `sudo chmod 777 -R qCS_x-x/`

+### Run:
+1. Go to the installed path/application folder and locate the "run_qCS.sh" file.
+2. To run qCS after making sure the permissions are set, the following command will set the path to open the app.
+This information is given in additional readme file located in "application" folder after the installation.
+The last part of the command is the path of the installed compiler and its released version. qCS 2.0 uses R2021b (9.11) MATLAB Runtime Version.
+	* `sudo ./run_qCS.sh /usr/local/MATLAB/MATLAB_Runtime/v911`
+3. qCS application opens after a few seconds of delay
+4. qCS user guide is located under Manual Tab on qCS application.
+5. To use a qCS output file as data input, in the netlist, comment out: *.FILE

 ## Windows Instructions
 ### Preparation for Installation:
 1. Extract zip file (example: "qCS_Windows_2-0.zip")